How to Convert a Sprinkler Head to Drip Irrigation

 Before you can install any drip irrigation products, you first have to know how many plants you wish to water and how far away they are from your sprinkler head.

 Let’s look at the number of plants to water.
 There are a number of sprinkler conversion products, some are designed to water single plants and others are for multiple plants.
-For single plants, there are drip emitters which come on a threaded adapter that allows for direct attachment with a sprinkler riser.
-These make one plant conversion very easy.
+For single plants, there are drip emitters that come on a threaded adapter that allows for direct attachment with a sprinkler riser.
+These make the one-plant conversion very easy.
+See our selection of conversion emitters here.

 An important note to keep in mind when using the drip manifolds is that they are designed to use ¼” tubing which is not an issue unless you wish to water plants that are located more than 30 feet from the drip manifold. ¼” tubing has a maximum run length of 30 feet.
 After 30 feet, ¼” tubing starts to lose pressure which often results in less water being delivered to your plants.
 If you need to water plants that are located at a distance of over 30 feet, then we recommend connecting ½” tubing (more on this in the next section).